Climate Adaptation Research Program

 In Their Own Words

 Climate disasters are intensifying.
 The researchers, networks, and institutional relationships built through CARP remain.
-The need for a transcontinental research community connecting evidence to action across the Global South is as urgent as it was when CARP launched, and more so now that the infrastructure that was beginning to support it has been dismantled.
+There remains urgent an need for a supported research community connecting evidence to action across the Global South.

 What This Demonstrates

-CARP was an institution-building exercise at global scale.
+CARP was an institution-building exercise at a transcontinental scale.
 It involved securing and launching a new program from scratch, building a multinational team and governance structure, designing and managing competitive funding calls across three continents, and delivering convening and capacity-strengthening experiences for hundreds of early-career scholars simultaneously.
-Simultaneously, funded researchers worked directly with leaders, communities, and organizations within their own countries and shared their findings with relevant audiences to inform and improve localized disaster risk reduction and climate adaptation action.
+Funded researchers worked directly with leaders, communities, and organizations within their own countries and shared their findings with relevant audiences to inform and improve localized disaster risk reduction and climate adaptation action.

-For organizations serious about building research systems that connect evidence to action in service of communities facing climate risk, this is what that looks like in practice.
+For organizations building research systems and partnerships that connect evidence to action in service of communities facing climate risk, CARP is what that looks like in practice.